DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Moreover it was thanks to Code Holder's effect that he was able to make final push against Vanessa.

 "Leaving that aside I want to ask why?
-Why you asked us to help free your elders.
+Why you asked us to help free your elder.
 If we meet angels there, we'll have to break through with force."

 In worst case scenario they'll have to fight Angel's leader Alfreya.